 - a.
 US applicants must have earned a bachelor's degree from an accredited institution in the United States.
 US applicants must submit an official transcript from each college or university attended.
 All degrees earned must appear on an official transcript. - b.
 International applicants must provide a course-by-course evaluation of all coursework taken at degree-granting institutions recognized by their government/governmental ministry.
 An international applicant who, because of current enrollment, cannot provide a final course-by-course transcript evaluation at the time of application must submit transcript evaluations of all completed study.
 Consideration may then be given for admission upon the condition that a final course by course transcript evaluation is provided prior to enrollment.
 Applicants must submit at least six semesters of coursework to be eligible for admission consideration.
 The applicant must have been in good standing in all schools attended at final matriculation.
 An international applicant must provide official transcripts from attendance at any U.S. university.
 It is recommended that international students utilize the transcript services listed on the on-line application.
-Do not send international transcripts and marksheets to Texas Tech University Health Sciences Center.

-- 5. Reference letters: Two letters of reference using the form provided with the online application or by written letter.
+Do not send international transcripts and marksheets to Texas Tech University Health Sciences Center. - 5.
+Reference letters: Two letters of reference using the form provided with the online application or by written letter.
 All letters of reference must be mailed.
 We do not accept faxes or emails. - 6.
-Immunization record: All applicants are required to show proof of two immunizations for measles, mumps and rubella. - 7.
+Immunization record: All applicants born after December 31, 1956, are required to provide proof of two immunizations for measles, mumps and rubella.
+Non-U.S. residents from countries with a high prevalence of tuberculosis should receive a T-spot test for tuberculosis.
+This requirement is in accordance with recommendations from the American College Health Association and the Center for Disease Control (CDC).
+Provisions for immunizations requirements and implementation procedures for all TTUHSC employees, volunteers, and students come under HSC OP 75.11. - 7.
 Financial Statement and Bank Statement: International applicants must document financial support for at least the first year of school.
 Emailed and faxed copies are discouraged. - 8.
 Oath of Residency: All applicants complete an Oath of Residency form provided through the online application - 9.
 Essay: All applicants submit a written essay through the on-line application. - 10.
 Application Fee: A one-time nonrefundable application fee for graduate study (currently \$45 for both domestic and international applicants). - 11.
 Passport: A copy of an international applicant's passport assists in processing the I-20. - 12.
 A \$50 placement guarantee fee is required upon an offer of admissions.